-It is far from uncommon to hear people claim that one person's interpretation of Scripture is just as legitimate as anyone else's.
-However, this is - to put it mildly, impossible.
+hear people claim that one person's interpretation of Scripture is just as legitimate as anyone else's.

-Certainly, just as anyone who still wishes to believe that the earth is flat is entitled to do so, you are entitled to interpret Biblical text any way you want.
-However, this does not change the fact that your interpretation is either right or wrong.
-But, just as an erroneous belief in a flat earth does not change the shape of our planet, someone's wrong interpretation of a Biblical passage does not change the fact that the meaning of any Biblical passage was determined by the original author.
+However, just as an erroneous belief in a flat earth does not change the shape of our planet, someone's wrong interpretation of a Biblical passage does not change the fact that the meaning of any Biblical passage was determined by the original author.
 In other words, every single Biblical text has only one legitimate meaning and, therefore, only one legitimate interpretation.

 Having "your own interpretation" about the Bible does not, in itself, legitimate that interpretation as truth any more than "your interpretation" of your IRS return legitimatize itself before the penetrating eyes of an income-tax auditor.
 He goes by "the book," not your book.
 The it's-my-interpretation cop-out may land you a big fine or even time behind bars (which no amount of creative interpretation will dissolve).